jnichols-git/Gate/CONTRIBUTING.md

 Contribution Guidelines:

-- Your code SHOULD be well commented to explain functionality where it is not self-explanatory, and MUST include comments fully explaining the parameters and return values of functions.
+- Your code SHOULD be well commented to explain functionality where it is not self-explanatory, and MUST include comments fully explaining the parameters and return values of functions, except in test files.
 - You SHOULD not use single-character variable names, with the exception of iteration.
 Your variable names SHOULD explain the purpose of the data they hold.
 - You MUST not export functions or data structures that do not need to be used outside of their modules.
 If your changes